NecronaLabs/Necrora_App/contracts/test/README.md

-# NECRORA Smart Contract Tests
+# NEPHARA Smart Contract Tests

-Comprehensive test suite for all NECRORA smart contracts using Hardhat and Chai.
+Comprehensive test suite for all NEPHARA smart contracts using Hardhat and Chai.

 ## Test Files